 Foodie Judy here - welcome!
 Megan and I have the privilege of interacting with thousands of families on Instagram and our private Feeding Littles Clients Only Facebook Group for those who have taken our online or in-person courses.
 One question we have heard often is, "Should my baby be able to hold their own bottle?"

 The short answer: yes.
 We want babies to be able to hold their own bottle, as doing so is an important skill and strength-building exercise that develops their hands at a midline position.
 However, for a variety of reasons we always want to hold/supervise baby as they bottle feed - more on this later.

-Note: taking milk from a bottle is a skill that many exclusively breastfed babies never need to do.
+Note: taking milk from a bottle is a skill that many exclusively breastfed babies don't necessarily need to do.
 Some babies never accept a bottle and go straight to a cup.
 If your baby doesn't need to or won't take a bottle, they're not missing a key developmental skill as long as they're also practicing "hands to midline" in other capacities.
 If your breastfed baby refuses bottles, check out this blog post.

 First, let's discuss midline position, why it's critical in your child's development, and how to help promote bringing hands to midline or crossing midline.

 What is "midline" and why does it matter?"

 The midline is an invisible line from the top of our head to bottoms of our feet, separating the two sides of the body.
 We cross that imagery line any time we move a foot, hand or eye into the space of the other foot, hand or eye.
 We also cross the midline with our tongues when we use the tongue to laterally move food from one side of our mouths to the other.